 SOUTH WHITTIER – The South Whittier School District Board of Education on May 16 selected Dr. Gary Gonzales, a 30-year educator and longtime administrator at the Alhambra Unified School District, to helm the District as its next executive leader.
-He makes history as South Whittier’s first Latino superintendent.

 The selection follows an extensive search by consultant Leadership Associates, an online survey garnering input from District stakeholders, several discussions by the Board of Education on the characteristics, skills and qualities desired in a superintendent, and interviews with highly qualified candidates.
 Gonzales will assume his new role July 1.

 “Dr. Gonzales has been an educational trailblazer at Alhambra Unified, always keeping in mind the individual needs of students and doing everything he can to support teachers and staff as they guide and educate students,” South Whittier Board President Francisco “Javi” Santana said.
 “We are ecstatic to welcome him and we are confident that he will augment the successes our District has had thus far, helping us to remove any barriers to student achievement.”

 Gonzales will succeed Superintendent Gail Baxter, who will retire in June after 27 years as an educator and administrator in the District.

 “I am blessed and honored to have the privilege to serve the students, families and community of the South Whittier School District,” Gonzales said.
 “I have seen firsthand the dedication of this District’s administrators, teachers and staff to increasing student learning and achievement.
 I look forward to joining the team and working with all stakeholders to continue this amazing momentum.”

 Gonzales began his career in education in 1987, when he served as an adult education teacher and special education teacher in Bassett Unified.